ajavamind/Processing-Cardboard/README.md

  * Issues:

 Distortion correction can be enabled, but the eye separation needs adjustment for viewing.
- The display is not distorted enough to matter with some Unofficial cardboard viewer lens and home made Cardboard viewer with stereoscopic quality lens.
+ -The display is not distorted enough to matter with some Unofficial cardboard viewer lens and home made Cardboard viewer with stereoscopic quality lens.
+ -Text and line drawing do not work on screen directly, Need to use PShape and texture.

- Out of memory can result when using large images or restarting the app.
+ -Out of memory can result when using large images or restarting the app.

- No library build was defined here to make a Processing Android SDK library
+ -No library build was defined here to make a Processing Android SDK library

  Notes:
  The magnet trigger does not work well with my phone so I use new convert tap to trigger feature